UnfazedHope/Serverless-Study/Basic Steps - Getting Started With Serverless.md

-# Steps to setup our Serverless Environment
+# Steps to create our Serverless Environment

 First, to use the code in our local desktop, you will need to download AWS CLI from this link - https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html
 <br>